Raw Power: Legacy and influence

 Raw Power has been credited by many sources for pioneering punk rock, although Paste magazine's Lizzie Manno adds that it has "also been cited as a major influence on heavy metal and hard rock".
 According to Ted Maider of Consequence of Sound, Raw Power is "by far the most important punk record ever", while Diffuser.fm writer James Stafford said, "One can make a reasonable argument for whether Raw Power or its predecessor, Fun House, lays claim to 'first punk record' status."
 DIY's Jonathan Hatchman wrote, "Above all, the reason that Raw Power should be regarded as, at least, one of the greatest punk albums of all time, is the influence it has provided.
 Without it, punk may have never even happened."

-Steve Jones from the Sex Pistols once claimed that he learned to play guitar by taking speed and playing along to Raw Power.
-Johnny Marr of The Smiths cited it as his all-time favorite record: "It gave me a path to follow as a guitar player.
+Steve Jones from the Sex Pistols once said that he learned to play guitar by taking speed and playing along to Raw Power.
+Johnny Marr of the Smiths cited it as his all-time favorite record: "It gave me a path to follow as a guitar player.
 It was an opening into a world of rock & roll, sleaze, sexuality, drugs, violence and danger.
 That's a hard combination to beat".
-He has also commented on James Williamson's guitar playing on the album: "I'm his biggest fan.
+He also commented on Williamson's guitar playing on the album: "I'm his biggest fan.
 He has the technical ability of Jimmy Page without being as studious, and the swagger of Keith Richards without being sloppy.
 He's both demonic and intellectual, almost how you would imagine Darth Vader to sound if he was in a band."
-Talking more about the album, Marr considered Iggy Pop "as the greatest rock'n'roll singer of all time".
-Thurston Moore of Sonic Youth said that it was one of the albums that shaped his life and music: "that record sliced my head off.
+Marr added that he considered Pop "the greatest rock'n'roll singer of all time".
+Thurston Moore of Sonic Youth said that it was one of the albums that shaped his life and music: "That record sliced my head off.
 The aggression and psychosexual imagery were really mysterious and alluring.
 In a way, it brought me into all those other aspects of music and literature that were really intriguing, like William S. Burroughs and the Beat Generation."